On Long-Term Species Coexistence in Five-Species Evolutionary Spatial Cyclic Games with Ablated and Non-Ablated Dominance Networks: Summary of Zhong et al. (2022)

-For the discussions in the remainder of this paper, it is useful to introduce a few extra items of notation additional to those employed by Zhong et al.\ in their paper: here, let $N_a$ denote the number of arcs ablated from the complete tournament RPSLS dominance network; let $n_s(t)$ denote the number of surviving (non-extinct) species in the system at time $t$; let $t_\text{max}$ denote the duration of a simulation experiment, i.e.\ how many {\sc mcs} the experiment runs for before terminating, and note that in all of Zhong et al.'s experiments, $t_\text{max} 10^5$; finally, let $N_\text{{\sc iid}}$ denote the number of independent and identically distributed ({\sc iid}) repetitions of a specific simulation experiment with a given set of (hyper-)parameter values -- in all of the experiments reported in Zhong et al.\ (2022), $N_\text{\sc iid} 500$.
+For the discussions that follow below, it is useful to introduce a few extra items of notation additional to those employed by Zhong et al.\ in their paper: here, let $N_a$ denote the number of arcs ablated from the complete tournament RPSLS dominance network; let $n_s(t)$ denote the number of surviving (non-extinct) species in the system at time $t$; let $t_\text{max}$ denote the duration of a simulation experiment, i.e.\ how many {\sc mcs} the experiment runs for before terminating, and note that in all of Zhong et al.'s experiments, $t_\text{max} 10^5$; finally, let $N_\text{{\sc iid}}$ denote the number of independent and identically distributed ({\sc iid}) repetitions of a specific simulation experiment with a given set of (hyper-)parameter values -- in all of the experiments reported in Zhong et al.\ (2022), $N_\text{\sc iid} 500$.

 In Zhong et al.\ (2022) the primary mode of analysis and summary of experiment outcomes aggregated over some suitably large number of {\sc iid} simulation runs was plots of what Zhong et al.\ referred to as $F$, the frequency of outcome of number of species surviving at the end of the simulation, as a function of $M$, the mobility value used in the simulation: in my notation, this is more specifically denoted by $F(n_s(t_\text{max}) c)$ vs.\ $M$, for $c \{1,\ldots,5\}$, but for brevity I'll refer to these simply as ``$FvsM$'' plots.